-- Usually read fluently, decoding longer words with support, testing out different pronunciations - Apply their growing knowledge of root words and prefixes and root words and suffixes / word endings to read aloud and to understand the meaning of new words they meet - Read most Y3 / 4 common exception words noting the unusual correspondences between spelling and sound and where these occur in a word - Develop a positive attitude to reading and understanding of what they read by reading with an awareness of the audience e.g. changes in intonation and pace; reading books that are structured in different ways for a range of purposes and participating in discussion about them; using appropriate terminology when discussing texts e.g. plot, character, setting - Understand what they read, in books they can read independently, by predicting what might happen from details stated and applied; draw simple inferences with evidence such as inferring characters' feelings - Retrieve and record information from non-fiction using
+- Usually read fluently, decoding longer words with support. testing out different pronu - .
+Apply their growing knowledge of root words and prefixes and root words and suffixes / word endings to read aloud and to understand the meaning of new words they me - Read most Y3 / 4 common exception words noting the unusual correspondences between spelling and sound and where these occur in a word - Develop a positive attitude to reading and understanding of what they read by reading with an awareness of the audience e.g. changes in intonation and pace; reading books that are red in different ways for a range of purposes and participating in discussion about th terminology when discussing texts e.g. plot, character, setting - .
+Understand what they read in books they can read independently, by predicting what might happen from details stated and applied; draw simple infe nces with evidence such as inferring characters' feelings - .
+Retrieve and record information from non-fiction using ons such as indexes, contents page and glos